IT Service Management | ITSM vs ITIL | ITSM Tools List

 Backup and disaster recovery tools: To perform backup and recover data.

-Self service portal: To help the end users to request/ order services or IT components, to find information, to resolve issues, etc. Self help functionality acts as a front-end for end users to be defined offering different menus, screens, buttons, etc providing direct interface to request/ order services.
+Self-service portal: To help the end-users to request/ order services or IT components, to find information, to resolve issues, etc. Self-help functionality acts as a front-end for end-users to be defined, offering distinct menus, screens, buttons, etc., providing a direct interface to request/ order services.

-Content management systems: To store all the content of the IT service provider in various repositories like knowledge base, known errors, service catalogue, employee information, etc.
+Content management systems: To store all the content of the IT service provider in various repositories like knowledge base, known errors, service catalog, employee information, etc.